sapcc/blackhole/README.md

 Getting up and running is as easy as 1, 2, 3.

-1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
+1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed and the .env file exists (use env.sample)
 2. Install your dependencies

     ```
+    cd path/to/blackhole
-    cd path/to/blackhole; npm install
+    yarn install
     ```

 3. Start your app

     ```
-    npm start
+    yarn dev
     ```

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `yarn test` and all your tests in the `test/` directory will be run.

 ## Scaffolding